 Shopper marketers are always battling for additional category share, not just with national brands, but also with challenger brands and private labels.
 Retailers frequently push their “own brands” to the top of e-commerce search results and give them first priority on shop shelves (unless a national brand pays for the preferred placement).
 Gaining category share becomes considerably more difficult as a result.

 To increase revenue, shopper marketers need to gain a larger proportion of consumer preferences.
 To do so, they’ll need to collaborate with brand and e-commerce teams to create comprehensive, 360-degree plans that portray brand items as crucial to consumers.

 Due to COVID-19 and meat production constraints, Impossible Foods, one of the most well-known challenger brands, gained national notoriety and had a significant increase in sales this year.
 The e-commerce team used this to create a direct-to-consumer website to sell mass packs, the brand team launched a successful weekly live chat project, and the shopper and retail marketing teams did A/B testing in-store at Kroger locations.

 While Impossible Foods may not appeal to everyone, no one can dispute that they’ve carved themselves a market share in the plant-based industry, which is rapidly growing despite a slew of competitors.
 (From July to October, Impossible Foods’ market share allegedly climbed from 3% to 4.3 percent, while Beyond Meat’s market share fell from 24.5 percent to 21.4% over the same time period.)

 Wrapping it up

 It’s no secret that precise data will be used to influence and affect shopper marketing decisions in the future.
-One of the nicest things is that gathering and evaluating millions of retail data points, such as market intelligence, which may throw some light and give insights on shopper behavior, is easier and faster than in the past.
+One of the nicest things is that gathering and evaluating millions of retail data points, such as market intelligence, which may throw some light and give insights into shopper behavior, is easier and faster than in the past.